Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Methods

 \subsection{Quantum Operations \& entanglement}

 We tested the visualizations in one-, two-, and three-qubit systems.
-The most standard quantum gates, the X, Z, and Hadamard gates, were tested for all system sizes, and the Z gate was included in the one- and three-qubit systems.
-In addition, the measurement probabilities and the resulting state after measurements were asked in all surveys.
-The phase gate was only tested in the one-qubit survey, while in the two- and three-qubit surveys the CNOT gate, (partial) separability, and (partial) entanglement were also tested.
-All the questions used in the study are provided in the supplementary material.
-Figure \ref{fig:example_task} shows an example task of the effect of a Hadamard gate in a two-qubit system.
+The X and Hadamard gates were tested for all system sizes, and the Z gate was included in the one- and three-qubit systems.
+In addition, questions about measurement probabilities and the resulting state after measurement were asked in all surveys.
+The phase gate was tested only in the one-qubit survey, while in the two- and three-qubit surveys the CNOT gate, (partial) separability, and (partial) entanglement were also examined.
+Figure \ref{fig:example_task} shows an example task on the effect of a Hadamard gate in a two-qubit system.
 A short explanation of how a given operation acts—or how entanglement or separability is defined—was provided to reduce the influence of prior knowledge, following the same reasoning as for the introductory slides.
 This also reduces the possibility of a false interpretation of the questions, in line with recommendations from~\cite{doi:10.3102/0034654317726529}.